LAD302 Advanced 3D Tools for Design and Planning

 Department: Department of Landscape Architecture and Spatial Planning

 Frequency: Even numbered years

 First time: 2010H

-Course contents: This course is for students who have mastered intermediate digital modelling skills and wish to explore the new potentials and complications associated with 3D modelling in interaction with landscape, urban systems and dynamics, architecture and construction.
-Technologies such as 3D visualizations, animation, and immersive Virtual Reality will be explored.
-The emphasis is put on investigation of the added values of using 3D in design.
-The course will offer possibilities to work with latest developments in 3D technology and Virtual Reality for collaboration and communication of design concepts.
+This course is for students who have mastered intermediate skills in digital tools and wish to explore new potentials and complications associated with 3D visualizations in interaction with landscape, urban planning, architecture and construction.
+The course will offer possibilities to work with various types of technology for design and planning which might include: 3D modelling, 3D visualizations, animation, immersive Virtual Reality, Augmented Reality, 3D printing, Reality Capture.
+The emphasis is put on investigation of the added values of using digital tools in design and planning scenarios for enhancing collaboration and communication.
 The Virtual Reality Lab (VR-Lab) will offer an arena for testing and experimenting of new ways of knowledge-sharing, increasing collaboration, motivation and engaged learning.

 Examination details: Continuous exam: Bestått / Ikke bestått